Endgrain Editions 5: Richard Wagener

 When, more recently, he has begun to use colour, it is always in abstract compositions, as if the colour itself as the subject were taking on an immutable abstract persona – and always one colour is the subject even when it is printed against a second coloured background.
 When these coloured images are used in books, as they were in Peter Koch’s edition of Robert Bringhurst’s translation of the works of Parmenides, they take on the effects of illuminations rather than illustrations.
 They are co-equal accompaniments.

-Endgrain Editions 5 will continue in the larger formats of the preceding two volumes on Simon Brett and Peter Lazarov, printing over a hundred engravings from all periods and styles of Richard Wagener’s career.
-Many coloured engravings will be included, and in a departure from the earlier volumes in the series, brief texts by himself and others which both comment on and counterpoint the engravings set off groups of images.
+Endgrain Editions 5 continues in the larger formats of the preceding two volumes on Simon Brett and Peter Lazarov, printing 95 engravings from all periods and styles of Richard Wagener’s career.
+Many coloured engravings are included, and in a departure from the earlier volumes in the series, brief texts by himself and others, both commenting on and counterpointing the engravings, are printed to set off groups of images.
+There are two fold-out images.
 An elegant autobiographical introduction reveals the processes and travels through which he has arrived at his position today in the first rank of American and international engravers.
-As always, a specially commissioned frontispiece, a new press device, and a patterned paper will be created for the edition.
+As always, a specially commissioned frontispiece, a new press device, and a patterned paper have been created for the edition.

-Endgrain Editions Five: Richard Wagener will be published in an edition of approximately 125 copies, of which 55 will constitute the Deluxe state, and the remainder the Standard.
+Endgrain Editions Five: Richard Wagener is published in an edition of 80 Deluxe and 50 Regular copies.

-DELUXE STATE: 60 copies.
-Texts printed in Joanna with display types to be decided, in various colours and black on Zerkall Cream laid, with more than 100 engravings printed from the wood on Zerkall White Smooth.
-The book will be bound in quarter vermilion morocco with a skived leather spine label and a patterned paper by the artist over boards, slipcased with a folder containing a signed and numbered strike of the commissioned frontispiece for the book.
+DELUXE STATE: 80 copies.
+Texts printed in Joanna with Delphian for display, in various colours and black on Zerkall Cream laid, with 95 engravings printed from the wood on Zerkall White Smooth.
+The book is bound in quarter vermilion morocco with a skived leather spine label and a patterned paper by the artist over boards, slipcased with a folder containing a signed and numbered strike of the commissioned frontispiece for the book.

 STANDARD STATE.
-Approximately 65 copies.
-As the Deluxe state, but quarter vermilion cloth with a printed paper label and patterned paper, not slipcased.
+50 copies.
+As the Deluxe state, but quarter black cloth with a printed paper label and patterned paper, not slipcased.

-Both states will be bound by Alanna Simenson at Mad Hatter Bookbinding, Sooke, B.C.
+Both states are bound by Alanna Simenson at Mad Hatter Bookbinding, Sooke, B.C.

 Visit our Ordering page to order this title.